pyrsmk/run/README.md

 ### Colorization

-It is often needed to colorize your messages sent to the user with `puts`.
-For this matter, Run is natively shipped with basic colorization so you don't need to add dependencies from Rubygems/Bundler (no need to install a whole dev stack, thanks).
+It is often needed to colorize the messages sent to the user with `puts`.
+For this matter, Run is natively shipped with basic colorization so you don't need to add dependencies from RubyGems/Bundler.

 ```rb
 puts "Please wait...".yellow